D4dx-backend/Thafheem-WEB/HYBRID_MODE_CONFIGURATION.md

 - **Default**: `http://localhost:5000`
 - **Description**: Base URL for the backend API
 - **Example**: `http://localhost:5000` or `https://api.thafheem.com`

+### VITE_LEGACY_TFH_BASE_URL
+- **Type**: `string`
+- **Default**: `/api/thafheem`
+- **Description**: Base URL for legacy public endpoints that serve Malayalam translations and blockwise data.
+Use the default relative path so deployment platforms (e.g. Netlify) can proxy requests and bypass CORS restrictions.
+Override with a fully qualified URL only if the destination domain explicitly whitelists your production origin.

 ### VITE_CACHE_ENABLED
 - **Type**: `boolean`